eu-cdse/documentation/FAQ.md

     </div>
 </details>
 <details>
   <summary>Which distribution channels will be available for high-throughput data access?
-I assume the public side (database.copernicus.eu) has a bandwidth limitation.
+I assume the public side (dataspase.copernicus.eu) has a bandwidth limitation.
 Or does the public side have user tiers, or is high-throughput data transfer (such as https://creodias.eu/remote-transfer-for-eodata) only a paid service?</summary>
     <div>
     All distribution options (i.e. OData, S3, Sentinel Hub,..) will be constrained with user quotas, which includes both bandwidth limitation, as well as monthly limits.
     </div>